callihiggins/httptest/PULL_REQUEST_TEMPLATE.md

 ## What is this change for?

+## How has this been tested?

 ## Have tests been added that cover this change?
 Functional tests can be added in https://github.com/nytm/web-products-tests

-## How has this been tested?
+- [ ] yes
+- [ ] no - blocker for merge

+## Link to tests PR

 ## Pre-merge To Dos
 - [ ] if any, otherwise remove this section